Fire Safety in Winter Months

 Fire Inspectors conduct Fire Life Safety Inspections of all commercial and multi-family residential properties (approximately 3,600) to ensure compliance with fire prevention codes and practices.
 The Division continues to work with community businesses with fire pre-plan and building evacuation procedures.

 In the event of a fire, properly installed and maintained smoke alarms will provide an early warning alarm to your household.
 This alarm could save your own life and those of your loved ones by providing the chance to escape.
-Information regarding types of smoke alarms can be found here.

 Fire Awareness Education